 The purpose of this report is to provide insight into one implementation of the IAALS model, both as a broad demonstration of how family-centered innovations can improve our family law system and as a tool for building upon and replicating the model.
 The primarily positive results will be useful for policy makers and decision makers nationwide.

 With completion of the on-campus demonstration project, IAALS supported the creation of a community-based version of the Center.
-The Center for Out-of-Court Divorce – Denver (COCD) is currently in operation and will be evaluated in a similar fashion.
+The Center for Out-of-Court Divorce – Denver (COCD) was in operation until 2017 and was evaluated in a similar fashion.